 Nothing is stagnant—markets are not stagnant, laws are not stagnant, even the needs of employees and customers are not stagnant.
 Therefore, the flexibility to deviate from your plan is essential for success.
 Having a sound plan in the first place will set you on a firm path to success, but remaining flexible to refine your plan, along with hard work and dedication, will all but ensure you will get there.

 We hope you have found this article informative.
-Whether you are in the planning, implementing, or growth stage of your business, the experienced and trusted business lawyers at Gehres Law Group are here to keep you on the path to success.
+Whether you are in the planning, implementing, or growth stage of your business, the experienced and trusted business lawyers at Gehres Law Library are here to keep you on the path to success.
 We are committed to supporting small and start-up businesses throughout California.
 Call or write us today.
 You’ll be glad you did.